Temple Sowerby Church of England Primary School

 In the late 19th century school attendance appeared to be an issue.
 Attendances were often irregular at certain times of the year with boys having time off school to work on the land, for example at harvest times and girls having days away for house cleaning.
 In winter attendance was often affected by bad weather conditions.
 An Attendance Officer came to school weekly to check the registers and one family was prosecuted by the School Attendance Committee for their children’s poor attendance.
 Prizes were given for regular attendance and medals awarded for perfect attendance.
 Michael Cleasby has a medal in his possession which is inscribed on one side “Westmorland County Council” and on the other side “Never absent, never late.
 William Cleasby 1902”.

-Most children left at the age of 14.
-Others went to senior schools at Penrith or Appleby to further their education.
+Right is the class of 1939 outside the Victory Hall.
+Early in the 20th century lessons Included arithmetic, geography, grammar and scripture, as well as needlework for the girls!
+Older girls also attended Kirkby Thore School for cookery.
+Children left the school at the age of 14.
+Some went to senior schools at Penrith or Appleby to further their education.
 The Vicar, Doctor and Dentist made regular visits.
-Illness was always a problem -whooping cough, diphtheria, scarlet fever and measles -and in 1912 the school was closed for three weeks due to illness.
+Illness was always a problem -whooping cough, diphtheria, scarlet fever and measles and in 1912 the school was closed for three weeks due to illness.
 Later in the 20th century penicillin and antibiotics were developed, and a measles vaccine found.

 The pupils were taught by a Headmaster or Mistress with an Assistant and often a Pupil Teacher.
 In 1921 Miss Nellie Jenkinson commenced her duties as a Pupil Teacher at Temple Sowerby.
 One Headmistress, Miss Agnes Watson (1910 to 1933) was killed on the A66.
 In her will she bequeathed money to the school which is still held in the Agnes Watson Trust.
 In 1933 Miss Annie Taylor commenced as an Assistant Teacher.
 She later became Mrs. Haig and then Mrs. Nixon and was made Headmistress in 1951.
 Up to now she has been the longest serving Head.
 She retired in 1980.